mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/custom-config.md

 It is very straightforward to start MindsDB locally with the default config file - just run the commands below.

+First, activate the virtual environment with this command:

 ```bash
 source mindsdb/bin/activate
 ```

+And then, start MindsDB using this command:

 ```bash
 python -m mindsdb